rgeraldes24/solc/docs/contracts/inheritance.rst

 are searched from right to left (left to right in Python) in a depth-first manner, stopping at the first match.
 If a base contract has already been searched, it is skipped.

-In the following code, Solidity will give the error "Linearization of inheritance graph impossible".
+In the following code, Hyperion will give the error "Linearization of inheritance graph impossible".

 .. code-block:: hyperion

     // SPDX-License-Identifier: GPL-3.0
-    pragma solidity >=0.4.0 <0.9.0;
+    pragma hyperion >=0.4.0 <0.9.0;

     contract X {}
     contract A is X {}